BioBoost/course-object-oriented-programming-with-cpp/introduction_to_cpp/pointers.md

 ## Pointers

-A pointer is **a variable whose value is the address of another variable**.
+A pointer is **a variable which holds the address to a location in memory**.
+C++ gives you the power to manipulate data in the computer's memory directly via a pointer.
 C++ pointers may seem complex at first, but when used correctly they can be fun and handy.
 In certain areas they cannot be avoided, such as for example for **dynamic memory allocation**.

 As stated before, a variable is a symbolic name for a certain location inside your computer memory.
 This location is actually an address.
-Using the ampersand `&` operator one can determine the address of the variable.
+Using the reference operator `&` one can determine the address of the variable.
 Consider the following example which will print the address of the variables `x` and `y`:

 ```c++
 #include <iostream>